Skip to main content

 Protocol Downgrade Protection🟠 potentially

-such a capability must be explicitly configured in Suricata-compatible language for TLS v1.2 or better and SSH v2
+such a capability must be explicitly configured in Suricata-compatible syntax for TLS v1.2 or better and SSH v2

 🟢 yes